CSS is Now Operating the Nightingale Safe Spot

 She added, “Our organization operated one site with 20 Huts.
 We were small.
 While we had many successes, we struggled to provide the array of expected services that help people transition from living on the streets to stable housing, like case management, housing navigation, and employment coaching.”
 She believes CSS, which is larger and has more experience, offers the ability to sustainably meet the needs of people who are unhoused.
 CSS is dedicated to maintaining the sense of community and belonging at the core of both of the organizations’ missions.

 Nightingale Hosted Shelters and CSS, the only city-supported rest stop managers in Eugene, have been partners for a long time.
-Blake shared that “our founders supported construction of the Conestoga Huts at CSS’s main office.
+Blake shared that “our founders supported construction of their Conestoga Huts at CSS’s main office.
 CSS delivered their water before they had running water.
 CSS helped their board with shelter data quality.
 The organizations have had a long-standing relationship to support one another.”

 He says that as CSS staff visit the Nightingale Safe Spot and get to know Nightingale clients who still live there, it feels like a very natural transition.
 “When Nightingale had to close down due to construction earlier this year, we wanted to ensure no one was left out and everyone had shelter available.
 Their community members got full access to our housing navigation services and had the option to retain shelter with CSS while their shelter was under construction.
 We helped one person move to housing on the East Coast, we helped another person identify a housing opportunity in town, and one person already got involved in our Workforce Development program.
 Everyone was so kind, and we welcomed them to our community.”
 During that time of transition, multiple organizations and staff at the City of Eugene offered support to ensure the rest spot stayed safe and ensured everyone had options.
 It was a community effort to make sure it stayed open.